 See our guide on the best pet insurance for dogs.

-Do we love to overfeed or feed our pets because we love them?
+Do we love to overfeed our pets because we love them?

 There’s an old adage that pets only love us because we provide them with food.
 Based on the responses in one international survey conducted by Better Cities For Pets in 2018, perhaps the problem is that we love to feed them.